top of page

 About

 Erin Parish (b.
 1966, USA) explores atmospheric and liminal spaces.
-Her subtly layered works of resin and mixed media offer a sense of quietude and depth.
-This is true for her paintings as well as her sculpture.
+Her subtly layered works of resin and mixed media offer a purposeful sense of quiete and depth.

-She is interested in the act of looking, of seeing, of curiosity.
-She wants the viewer to approach her works from the point of view of a child, without expectations or bias, unsullied by the noise of humanity.
+Parish's work is envolved in the act of looking, of seeing, of curiosity and she wants the viewer to approach her works from the point of view of a child, without expectations or bias, unsullied by humanity's noise.

-These geometric forms are free from narratives, autobiography, or symbology, which sustains universality.
-She wants an even interpretation by all viewers, unencumbered by politics and the like.
+These geometric forms are free from narratives, autobiography, or symbology.
+The aim is for a universality.
+She wants an even interpretation by any viewers, unencumbered by politics and the like.
+She uses forms from Sacred Geometry and coloration from the natural world to achive this.

 Glossy resin surfaces and vivid colors attract the eye, while abstract forms appear to shift and move endlessly across the surface.
 The circular shapes are enlivened through techniques of repetition, layering, and transparency.
 In this manner, Parish establishesa space for abstract experience and metaphysical contemplation.